carlosedp/scala3-quarkus-quickstart/README.md

 Another sample using **hibernate** which is really un-Scala like, but it's there for reference.
 Some other Quarkus integrations might expect JPA to be present so there it is.

 To view the sample, open <http://localhost:8080/tasks/tasks-page> and interact with the form.

+### Using Scala Futures

+You can also interop Scala `Future`s with Quarkus as it's used on multiple Scala native async libraries.
+If using `Await.result` inside a method (which blocks the thread which it was called from), annotate it with `@Blocking` (from `io.smallrye.common.annotation.Blocking`) to make Quarkus move the method to a separate thread pool meant for blocking operations.
+Otherwise (as is demonstrated on `GreetingResource.scala`) return a `CompletionStage` which can be obtained from Scala Future by using `scala.jdk.FutureConverters`.
+This is used in the <http://localhost:8080/greet/async> endpoint.

+### Using the full stack as a "production" application

+The application can be built as a complete production application, in it's own Container image and executed using a `docker-compose` that contains all the application's dependencies (PostgreSQL, Kafka, Prometheus and all UIs for these tools).
+The Docker Composer file also builds the container image for the application in JVM mode.
+If desired to use the app in Native Image mode, build the image as instructed [here](#creating-a-native-executable-and-container) and use it's name in the `docker-compose.yml` file `image:` tag and comment the `build:` section to avoid building the JVM based image.

 ## Running Tests